For bookings and inquiries please email us at:

 WALKING TOURS OF CAMBRIDGE

 Cambridge is a vibrant and picturesque city, with the feel of a market town.
 It is home to one of the world's top universities and has a superb collection of buildings, ranging from the 11th century to the modern day.
 The 31 Cambridge colleges alone offer a range of architectural styles spanning 700 hundred years.
 The 11th century tower of St Bene't's church is the oldest building in the county.
 And the 12th century Round Church is a fine example of Norman architecture.

 If you want to get the most out of a visit to Cambridge, a guided walking tour with a registered Cambridge guide is a good way to do it.

 We offer fun and informative tours ranging from one to two hours.
 The exact time can be adjusted to suit your needs and interests.

 A two hour tour allows enough time to visit one, or even two, of the historic colleges, such as King's, Queens', Trinity, Pembroke or St. John's.
-You would also see, and hear about, a good spread of the many of the other places of interest, such as the Old Cavendish Laboratory (where JJ Thompson discovered the neutron and Crick and Watson determined the structure of DNA) and the historic Eagle pub with its much-visited bar dedicated to the RAF and US 8th Air Force.
+You would also see, and learn about, a good spread of the many of the other places of interest, such as the Old Cavendish Laboratory (where JJ Thompson discovered the neutron and Crick and Watson determined the structure of DNA) and the historic Eagle pub with its much-visited bar dedicated to the RAF and US 8th Air Force.

 Our tours are regularly reviewed on Trip Advisor.
 To read these reviews please click on the following link: